 Let $(Y,F)$ be a brane in a symplectic manifold.
 We now consider the infinitesimal version of the forgetful map $\upsilon$ from branes to coisotropics displayed in \eqref{eq:forgetful}, i.e.\ the formal derivative $\Upsilon$ of $\upsilon$ at $(Y,F)$.
 The non-surjectivity of $\Upsilon$ does not imply that $\upsilon$ is not locally surjective, i.e.\ it does not imply Theorem \ref{thm:nobrane}.
-However when the first order deformations of the coisotropic are unobstructed (as in the codimension 1 case), the non-surjectivity of $\Upsilon$ implies that there is a \emph{smooth curve} of coisotropics that can not be lifted to a smooth curves of branes.
+However when the {infinitesimal} deformations of the coisotropic are unobstructed (as in the codimension 1 case), the non-surjectivity of $\Upsilon$ implies that there is a \emph{smooth curve} of coisotropics that can not be lifted to a smooth curves of branes.

-Recall that, upon choosing a complement $G$ to the characteristic distribution $E$, the vector space of infinitesimal deformations of the brane $(Y,F)$ is the vector subspace of $\Gamma(E^*)\oplus \Omega^2(Y)$ described in Corollary \ref{cor:infdefdirect}, and that the infinitesimal deformations of $Y$ as a coisotropic submanifold are given by $\Gamma_{cl}(E^*)$.
-The main statement of this subsection is the following, which will be proven below by providing a counterexample.
+Recall that, upon choosing a complement $G$ to the characteristic distribution $E$, the vector space of infinitesimal deformations of the brane $(Y,F)$ is the vector subspace of $\Gamma(E^*)\oplus \Omega^2(Y)$ described in Corollary \ref{cor:infdefdirect}, and that the infinitesimal deformations of $Y$ as a coisotropic submanifold are given by $\Gamma_{\text{cl}}(E^*)$. {Notice that the first projection is a cochain map from the cochain complex \eqref{eq:defcplxinv2} governing infinitesimal deformations of branes to the cochain complex $(\Gamma(\wedge E^*),d_E)$ governing infinitesimal deformations of coisotropic submanifolds \cite{OP}; in particular, it maps infinitesimal deformations to infinitesimal deformations.} The main statement of this subsection is the following, which will be proven below by providing a counterexample.

 \begin{prop} Let $(Y,F)$ be a brane.
 The map

 is not surjective in general. \end{prop}